 Just go for it.
 Today.
 Get out there and make something!
 It’s incredibly satisfying and taking the rough with the smooth gets a lot easier as you go on.

-Several of us came out of Digital Skills Academy and we’re on New Frontiers Phase 2 too now which is brilliant, with a great standard of mentoring.
+Several of us came out of Digital Skills and we’re on New Frontiers Phase 2 too now which is brilliant, with a great standard of mentoring.
 You get some funding and office space, but the mentoring is the main benefit.
-Digital Skills Academy was great for developing your ideas.
+Digital Skills was great for developing your ideas.
 If you can try to get your own particular idea onto the final entrepreneurship project that you work on at the end, so you can validate it and build it.

 Talking to people, making a list of contacts, finding out where people’s pain points are.
 Get good at doing this, don’t go in with a sales pitch.
 Just aim to build a small group of loyal followers, advocates.
 Then worry about scalability once core users are happy.
 Have a list of testimonials, and keep working with your existing customers and try to expand the circle.